Information for Investigators

 a.
-Each researcher, before beginning a research project in cooperation with the MMF, will be required to meet with the Director.
+Each researcher, before beginning a research project in cooperation with the MMF, will be required to meet with the Director or Assistant Director.

 b.
 Before beginning the research, the researcher must submit a letter from the department chair/dean of the institution with which the researcher is affiliated, identifying the researcher’s position (student, instructor) with the institution and expressing familiarity with the researcher’s work and potential area of research.